Confident Neural Network Regression with Bootstrapped Deep Ensembles: Bootstrapped Deep Ensembles

 The entire method is summarised in \cref{alg:CIalg}.
-With relatively little extra effort - we only need to train the equivalent of $M(1+r)$ networks, where $r<1$ - we are able to get uncertainty estimates that are better theoretically founded, as is explained in the next subsection, and empirically result in better confidence intervals, as is demonstrated in \cref{results}.
+With relatively little extra effort - we only need to train the equivalent of $M(1+r)$ networks, with $r<1$ - we are able to get uncertainty estimates that translate to confidence and prediction intervals that are better theoretically founded, as is substantiated in the next subsection with a proof that the confidence intervals are guaranteed to be conservative, and empirically result in a better coverage, as is demonstrated in \cref{Results}.